-Social Studies offers students the opportunities to build upon those understandings and knowledge.
-It draws on topics from disciplines within social sciences, such as sociology, psychology, law and health and social care studies.
+Social and Religious Studies at Alder Grange offers students the opportunities to build upon those understandings and knowledge.
+It draws on topics from all disciplines within social and religious studies, such as sociology, psychology, law and the study of religion, philosophy and ethics.
 Uniting these disciplines is their focus on human activities, behaviours, and interactions with both other humans and their environments.

 Students can apply these concepts in today’s world of easy access to information about virtually any topic from sources around the globe.
 This access to information of uncertain quality and accuracy makes it more important than ever to teach students the skills needed to gather, assess, analyse, and synthesize information and ideas from multiple sources.
 Once students have gathered and analysed information, they will use it to solve problems, make decisions, and communicate their ideas effectively.